PySimpleGUI/DocsCleanup/cookbook.md

 ### 3B Redefining `print` to Print to `Multiline`

 If you want to use the `Multline` element as the destination for your print, but you don't want to go through your code and modify every print statement by adding an element lookup, then you can simply redefine your call to `print` to either be a function that adds that multline element onto the print for you or a lambda expression if you want to make it a single line of code.
 Yes, it's not suggested to use a lambda expression by assignment to a vairable, but sometimes it may be easier to understand.
-Find the right balanace for you and ryour projct.
+Find the right balance for you and try your project.

 If you were to use a funciton, then your code my look like this: